Indigestion and heartburn are common in pregnancy.

 When to get medical help

-Non-urgent advice: You should see your GP if you're:
+Non-urgent advice: Contact your GP if you:

-- losing weight
+- are losing weight

-- vomiting and not keeping food down
+- are vomiting and not keeping food down

-- having difficulty swallowing
+- have difficulty swallowing

 Change your diet

-- avoiding spicy, rich and fatty foods
+- spicy, rich and fatty foods

-- avoiding fruit juices and fizzy drinks
+- fruit juices and fizzy drinks

-- avoiding any foods that regularly give you heartburn
+- foods that trigger your heartburn

-Change your habits
+Change lifestyle habits

-Medicines for heartburn
+Medicines for indigestion and heartburn